 Providenciales Sailing Charters

-If you’d like to experience the timeless elegance and tranquility of sailing, there are several perfect charters to choose from in the Turk and Caicos, on vessels ranging from a classic rum runner schooner to expansive catamaran yachts.
+If you’d like to experience the timeless elegance and tranquility of sailing, there are several Providenciales sailing charters to choose from, with vessels ranging from a classic rum runner schooner to expansive catamaran yachts.

-It’s refreshing to enjoy the incredible marine environment and crystal-clear turquoise water of the Turks and Caicos without the distraction of engine noise.
+It’s refreshing to enjoy the incredible marine environment and crystal-clear turquoise waters of the Turks and Caicos without the distraction of engine noise.

-As is the case with many of the boat tours in Providenciales, most sailing tours visit the exquisite and uninhabited cays between Providenciales and North Caicos.
-This archipelago includes the iguana sanctuary of Little Water Cay, the exquisite Half Moon Bay, Water Cay, Pine Cay, and Fort George Cay, where 1700s cannons can still be seen in the shallow water.
+As is the case with many boat tours on Providenciales, sailing tours also typically visit the exquisite and uninhabited cays between Providenciales and North Caicos.
+This archipelago includes the iguana sanctuary of Little Water Cay, as well as Half Moon Bay, Water Cay, Pine Cay, and Fort George Cay, where cannons from the 1700s can still be seen in the shallow water.

-The Turks and Caicos Rock Iguana is a feature of many boat cruises from Providenciales.
-This docile large lizard is found on small of the uninhabited islands in our archipelago, and often greets visitors to Little Water Cay and adjacent Half Moon Bay.
-The visitor’s center on Little Water Cay offers the rare opportunity to easily and responsibly see a critically endangered animal in its natural environment!
+The Turks and Caicos rock iguana is a feature of many boat cruises from Providenciales.
+This docile large lizard is found on several small uninhabited islands in the archipelago, and often greets visitors to Little Water Cay and adjacent Half Moon Bay.
+The visitor’s center on Little Water Cay offers the rare opportunity to easily and responsibly see an endangered animal in its natural environment.

 Snorkeling